-There will be no change to the likelihood of flooding on the M9 within the scheme extents upon completion of the works.
+There will be no change to the likelihood of flooding on the A7 within the scheme extents upon completion of the works.

-Works are restricted to areas of made-ground on the M9 carriageway surface, with access to the scheme gained via the M9.
+Works are restricted to areas of made ground on the A7 carriageway surface, with access to the scheme gained via the A7.
 TM will employ road closure with signed diversion.
-There are no NMU facilities, or other community assets, with connectivity to the scheme extents.
+Pedestrians will also be accommodated within TM arrangements.
 As such, the proposed works impacts on road traffic accidents is assessed to be of negligible magnitude.

-A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
+A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland, which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
 The Contractor will comply with all conditions of the SEMP during works and may be subject to audit throughout the contract.